MahirAzmain/Brick-Breaker-Game/README.md

 NetBeans IDE (recommended) or any other Java IDE (e.g., IntelliJ IDEA)

 # Installation
+🚀 Getting Started
+Follow the steps below to set up and run the project locally.

-Clone the repository:
+1. Clone the Repository
+bash
+Copy
+Edit
 git clone https://github.com/MahirAzmain/Brick-Breaker-Game.git

-Navigate to the project directory:
+2. Navigate to the Project Directory bash
+Copy
+Edit

-cd BrickBreaker
+cd Brick-Breaker-Game

-Setup in NetBeans
+3. Open the Project in NetBeans
 Launch NetBeans.

+Go to File > Open Project.

+Browse to the cloned Brick-Breaker-Game directory.

+Select the project folder and click Open Project.

+Clean and build the project using Run > Clean and Build Project.

+Run the project using Run > Run Project or press F6.

 Go to File > Open Project.